yangjunsss/XXAlignOnSave/README.md

 ##XXAlignOnSave

-An amazing Xcode plugin to automatically align and indent when save your regular code,such as C,C++,OC.It's based on the XAlign plugin which is configrable.More about XAlign [Here](https://github.com/qfish/XAlign).
+An amazing Xcode plugin to automatically align and indent when save your regular code,such as C,C++,OC.It's based on the XAlign plugin which is configurable.More about XAlign [Here](https://github.com/qfish/XAlign).

 ##Why I create it?

-I'm lazy to align the code by selection.I want auto.
+I'm lazy to align the code through select.I want a more convenient way.

 ### Install & Uninstall